Michael Woodhouse: Opposition, 2017–2023

-Views
+In December 2021, following the leadership election won by Christopher Luxon, Woodhouse lost the finance portfolio to Simon Bridges and the shadow leadership of the House to Chris Bishop.
+Luxon appointed Woodhouse the party's spokesperson for state owned enterprises and statistics.
+He was reappointed as shadow leader of the House on 19 January 2023.
+He was a member of the Governance and Administration committee between 2021 and 2023 and of the Economic Development, Science and Innovation committee in 2023.

+In the lead up to the 2023 New Zealand general election, Woodhouse withdrew his name from National's party list rankings.
+Woodhouse said that he withdrew his name after learning his proposed position on the list.
+Woodhouse still contested the Dunedin electorate, a safe Labour seat that has been being won by Labour in every election but one since 1928.
+During an interview with the Otago Daily Times, Woodhouse stated that "being male" cost him and several National MPs a high slot on the party list, and alleged that the National Party favoured diversity over experience.
+Woodhouse's absence at local candidate debates was noted during the campaign.

+During the 2023 election, he came second to Rachel Brooking of the Labour Party, who won by a margin of 7,980 votes.

+Later career

+Woodhouse was appointed chief executive of Forté Health, which runs a private hospital in Christchurch, in April 2024.

+Political views

 Woodhouse voted against the Marriage (Definition of Marriage) Amendment Bill, a bill allowing same-sex couples to marry in New Zealand.
 He also opposed the End of Life Choice Bill and the Abortion Legislation Bill.
 Woodhouse was one of only eight MPs to vote against the Conversion Practices Prohibition Legislation Act 2022 at its final reading in February 2022.

 Despite his opposition to the Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Act 2022 on free speech grounds, Woodhouse voted in favour of the bill during its first Parliamentary reading because the public needed to have their say on the proposed legislation at the select committee stage.
 Woodhouse voted against the bill during its second and third readings.

 Personal life

 Woodhouse is married to Amanda; the couple has three children.

 He is an avid rugby fan, having played for Otago and South Island representative teams in his youth.
 He has been active in the Parliamentary Sports Trust as a rugby player and referee, having also refereed the game before and during his parliamentary career.